Press ENTER to search

 We are committed to intentional activities that protect and restore nature and positively impact water and air quality to create healthy environments that benefit human health.
 These initiatives are aimed at helping safeguard biodiversity and recovering natural ecosystems that help communities adapt to and build resilience to climate change.

 Our sustainable healthcare approach focuses on practical solutions to reduce the environmental impact of healthcare and supporting others to do the same.
-In 2024, we launched the 'Single-use Switch' initiative to replace single-use items across our provision businesses with more sustainable alternatives, aiming to save millions of items from landfills or inc
+In 2024, we launched the 'Single-use Switch' initiative to replace single-use items across our provision businesses with more sustainable alternatives, aiming to save millions of items from landfills or incineration.

 We also released three sustainable healthcare educational films aimed at healthcare professionals, highlighting the relationship between people and planet health and showcasing actionable solutions to reduce healthcare’s environmental impact.